What Does Same-Day ACH Really Mean?

 The Impact of Same-Day ACH Transfers

-Same-Day ACH doesn’t mean instant payments or even same-day funds, necessarily.
-It means that every bank in the US will support the ability to process outstanding requests three times a day instead of once.
-Not all transactions will be eligible to settle same-day, but virtually everything will process faster.
+Same-Day ACH doesn’t make available instant payments or even same-day funds, necessarily.
+It means that every bank in the US supports the ability to process outstanding requests three times a day instead of once.
+Not all transactions are eligible to settle same-day, but virtually everything processes faster.

-This is an important step forward for the US payments system.
+This was an important step forward for the US payments system.
 ACH is a heavy-duty set of rails that is stable and secure enough to handle institutional funds transfers of all sizes.
 Thrice-daily processing means business-to-business payments will speed up, bill payment will become more flexible, and some companies will even choose to alter their payroll processing in light of these changes.

 Prior to the project’s launch NACHA’s research identified 63 potential use cases for Same-Day ACH.
-Some of the most prominent are:
+Some of the most prominent were:

 - Payroll.
-Same-day credit settlement will help companies pay hourly or temp workers faster, and even have funds available by the end of the day the payroll is initiated.
+Same-day credit settlement helps companies pay hourly or temp workers faster, and even have funds available by the end of the day the payroll is initiated.

 - Urgent funds transfer.
-Extremely time-sensitive payments will be possible—everything from medical insurance disbursements to paying a bill before it’s overdue.
+Extremely time-sensitive payments are possible—everything from medical insurance disbursements to paying a bill before it’s overdue.

 - B2B payments.
-Trading partners will be able to settle invoice payments faster, and include remittance information amongst themselves.
+Trading partners are able to settle invoice payments faster, and include remittance information amongst themselves.

 Same-Day ACH is a Choice

 The last critical thing to know about Same-Day ACH is that it is an elective option that originators can make.
 Same-day ACH is simply an option for moving payments faster.
-Not all ACH transfers will adhere to the Same-Day schedule.
+Not all ACH transfers adhere to the Same-Day schedule.
 It’s like choosing next-day delivery from a parcel carrier instead of the regular ground shipping option.
 In fact, part of the Same-Day ACH rule was the creation of a new 5.2¢ fee to be remitted to the recipient bank to subsidize the added cost of meeting three processing deadlines a day.

-The ACH network will still support the traditional next-day transactions.
+The ACH network still supports the traditional next-day transactions.
 But for the first time, the originating bank, for a small fee, can opt to have their transaction request processed in just a few hours.